HN-MVTS: HyperNetwork-based Multivariate Time Series Forecasting: Experimental setup

 \section{Experimental setup}

 \paragraph{Baseline models.} We evaluated the proposed HN-MVTS with contemporary multivariate time series forecasting models of different architectures: 1) Linear model: DLinear \cite{Zeng2023}, 2) MLP-based model: TSMixer \cite{Chen2023}, 3) Convolutional neural network-based model: ModernTCN \cite{Luo2024}, and 4) Transformer-based models: PatchTST \cite{Nie2023} and inverse Transformer \cite{Liu24}.
-The source code for all models was taken from original repositories of their authors.
+The source code for all models was taken from the original repositories of their authors.

-\paragraph{Datasets.} We leverage eight publicly available open datasets that are conventionally used in the MVTS literature~\cite{10726722}, covering energy, traffic, and weather forecasting applications: \textit{ECL} (UCI Electricity Consuming Load) with electricity consumption of hunderds of points/clients; 15-minute-level datasets (\textit{ETTm1, ETTm2}) from the \textit{ETT} (Electricity Transformer Temperature)~\cite{zhou2021informer} with one oil and six load features of electricity transformers from 2016 to 2018; \textit{Weather} (Max-Planck-Institute Weather Dataset for Long-term Time Series Forecasting) with weather indicators recorded every 10 min for 2020, and Traffic Flow from Performance Measurement System (\textit{PEMS03, PEMS04, PEMS07, PEMS08}) collected by California Transportation Agencies (CalTrans) every 30 seconds and aggregated to 5 minutes. \textit{PEMS03, PEMS07} and \textit{PEMS08} contain three months of traffic flow from 358, 883, and 170 sensors, respectively, while \textit{PEMS04} includes two months of statistics from 307 sensors.
+\paragraph{Datasets.} We leverage eight publicly available open datasets that are conventionally used in the MVTS literature~\cite{10726722}, covering energy, traffic, and weather forecasting applications: \texttt{ECL} (UCI Electricity Consuming Load) with electricity consumption of hundreds of points/clients; 15-minute-level datasets (\texttt{ETTm1, ETTm2}) from the Electricity Transformer Temperature database~\cite{zhou2021informer} with one oil and six load features of electricity transformers from 2016 to 2018; \texttt{Weather} (Max-Planck-Institute Weather Dataset for Long-term Time Series Forecasting) with weather indicators recorded every 10 min for 2020, and Traffic Flow from Performance Measurement System (\texttt{PEMS03}, \texttt{PEMS04}, \texttt{PEMS07}, \texttt{PEMS08}) collected by California Transportation Agencies (CalTrans) every 30 seconds and aggregated to 5 minutes.

 Each dataset exhibits diverse temporal and structural properties, allowing us to assess the robustness and generalizability of our method.
 Their statistics are summarized in Table \ref{table_datasets}.
-We split time series for train, validation, and test using $7:2:1$ ratio.
-For \texttt{ETTh} and \texttt{ETTm} datasets, following the standard testing protocols, we use a $6:2:2$ split and take only the first $14400$ and $57600$ timesteps, respectively.
+We split the time series into train, validation, and test sets using a 7:2:1 ratio.
+For the \texttt{ETTm1} and \texttt{ETTm2} datasets, following standard testing protocols, we use a $6:2:2$ split and take only the first 57600 timesteps.
 The validation set was used to obtain the best checkpoint of the model, and the results on the test set are reported.